-In this tutorial you will learn about the concept of vectors in R Programming.
+In this tutorial you will learn about the concept of vector in R Programming.
 Learn how to create, access, modify, sort and delete a vector.

 1. integer - this type contains only positive and negative integers